 2. Go to the Frederiksdal Open-Air Museum & Botanical Garden

 There is something for people of all ages to enjoy at the Frederiksdal Open-Air Museum & Botanical Garden, so it is a good option for families visiting the city.
 Also known as the Friluftsmuseum, this attraction is a working Skane farm with preserved country houses and outbuildings.
-Some of the highlights of the attraction are the Frederiksdal Mansion, and open-air theater, the Music Museum, and the Grafiska Print Museum.
+Some of the highlights of the attraction are the Frederiksdal Mansion, and open-air theater, the Music Museum (with ties to the best-selling Swedish music artists), and the Grafiska Print Museum.
 Children will enjoy seeing the farm animals, and the old town quarter is filled with traditional shops.
 There are also various eateries on-site.

 1. Climb the Kernel

 According to Planetware, one of the best things to do in Helsingborg is to see and climb the Kernel, which is called Kärnan in Swedish.
 If you arrive at the city by the sea, you can see this famous landmark from the boat on your approach to Helsingborg.
 It is a 35-meter high brick tower that sits at the upper end of the long market square.
 The tower was built in the 1300s as part of a fortress that was built on the site of a former timber fortress.
 Now, the Kernel is the only remaining part of the fortress as the castle was destroyed in 1680.
 Visitors can climb the 190 steps to the top of the tower to enjoy spectacular views of the city and across the Oresund to Denmark.